 String to specify background fill colour.

-String to specify font and link colour.
+String to specify font colour.

 String to specify position of legend.
 Defaults to